 Want to read more about the types of resource guarding and the body language your dog may display?
 Read Understanding Resource Guarding in Dogs, which includes a printable dog body language handout!

-Click on the picture below to download the free, printable Resource Guarding Tool Kit.
+Fill out the form below to download the free, printable Resource Guarding Tool Kit.
 The tool kit contains a pictorial reference list for you to post and refer to while training your dog.

 I hope these resource guarding ideas and training methods are helpful!
 If you have questions be sure to leave them in the comments below.